Program

 Researchers deploying a wave gliderResearchers on the open waterResearchers on a board overlooking an iceberg

-Module 3 content may be delivered across locations, bringing in experts from the Marine Institute, Dalhousie DeepSense, and CIOOS, and supported by the Ocean Frontier Institute.
+This content is delivered across locations and through various formats, bringing in experts from the Marine Institute, Dalhousie, DeepSense, POGO, and CIOOS, and supported by the Ocean Frontier Institute.

 • Ocean Data Literacy